 Your baby’s taste buds will also be developing.
 She’ll be swallowing a little amniotic fluid every day for nutrition and hydration, and also to practise swallowing and digesting once she’s born - and whatever you’ve eaten will influence the taste of the amniotic fluid.
 Some research even suggests that the food you eat now could influence your baby’s tastes once she’s born!

 In other fun news, your baby's eyelids and eyebrows are now present, and if she’s a girl, her vagina has begun to form!

-- Itchy skin: As the skin on your stomach stretches, it becomes thinner and dries out, which can lead to an itchy, dry feeling.
-Use a bump oil to moisturise, soothe and keep skin soft and supple.
+As the skin on your stomach stretches, it becomes thinner and dries out, which can lead to an itchy, dry feeling.
+If you hae an itchy bump, use a bump oil to moisturise, soothe and keep skin soft and supple.

 What to do this week:

 Maternity leave: Start thinking about what maternity leave you want to take and when you want to start it.
 Statutory maternity leave lasts 52 weeks and you’re eligible for statutory maternity pay (SMP) for up to 39 weeks.
 You’ll need to inform your employer when you want to stop work and the day you want your SMP to start.
 You must give at least 28 days notice, and your employer must confirm within 28 days how much SMP you’ll get and when it will start and stop.
 Here's all you need to know about getting that all important MAT B1 form.

 How many months is 21 weeks pregnant?